hexbatch/hexbatch-core/docs/documentation/server_comms.md

    (here SHARING_ELSEWHERE_ELEMENT ,there PUSH_TO_NEXT_SERVER) then starts the giving of the element again and its flow

- elements, on the elsewhere, can have events called that has to be resolved here events here NEW_ELSEWHERE_EVENT, events there RUN_EVENT_ELSEWHERE)
+ elements, on the elsewhere, can have events called that has to be resolved here (events here NEW_ELSEWHERE_EVENT, events there RUN_EVENT_ELSEWHERE)

- when we destroy elements, and its given to anther server, we can ask them to destroy it (there  ELSEWHERE_DESTROYED_ELEMENT)
+ when we destroy elements, and its given to another server, we can ask them to destroy it (there  ELSEWHERE_DESTROYED_ELEMENT)

  when we suspend a type, we ask the types registered elsewhere to do something